hiraksarkar/Interview_prep/dfsexplore.md

+Binary DFS using recursion

-Print out all the paths leading from root to leaf
+Print out all the paths leading from root to leaf:

 ```cpp
 /**